Yusuffrih/Sarah-Gordon-Music/README.md

 9. Click into branches and select 'master'
 10. Once master is selected, click save
 11. Refresh page to see the confirmation of the deployment

+### Cloning

+To make a clone of the repository to your desktop and begin working on it locally, follow these steps:

+1. Open the browser
+2. Search for Github
+3. Sign-in using my Github account details
+4. Go to repositories page
+5. Open the relevant repository
+6. Click on the 'code' button beside the green 'GitPod' button
+7. Paste the url provided
+8. Open the desktop workspace
+9. Choose the location from where you want to clone the repository
+11. Paste in the url from step 7 into local path
+10. Click clone
+12. Enter